iterative/dvc.org/content/docs/start/experiments-trail/experiments.md

 # Get Started with Experiments

-In machine learning projects, number of <abbr>experiments</abbr> grow rapidly.
-DVC can track these experiments, list their most relevant parameters and metrics, and commit only the ones that we need to Git.
+In machine learning projects, the number of <abbr>experiments</abbr> grows rapidly.
+DVC can track these experiments, list and compare their most relevant parameters and metrics, navigate among them, and commit only the ones that we need to Git.

 In this section, we explore the basic features of DVC experiment management with [`get-started-experiments`][gse] project.